jparrpearson/javascript-set-matching-game/README.md

 The cards are drawn using standard SVG.
 The page imports [Bootstrap](http://getbootstrap.com/), [jQuery](http://jquery.com/), and [Lodash](https://lodash.com/) (from CDN sources).

-You can open the hosted version [here](https://rawgit.com/jparrpearson/javascript-set-matching-game/master/index.html).
+You can play the game directly from [here](https://jparrpearson.github.io/javascript-set-matching-game/).

 ## License